DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/web-panel-renderer-plugin-module.md

     </div>
     ```

-7. Start up the Reference Application using the command: `$ atlas-mvn refapp:run`)
+7. Start up the Reference Application using the command: `$ atlas-mvn refapp:run`
-8. Go to: <a href="http://localhost:5990/refapp/admin" class="uri external-link">http://localhost:5990/refapp/admin</a>
+8. Go to: <a href="http://localhost:5990/refapp/admin" class="uri external-link">localhost:5990/refapp/admin</a>

 ## Known Limitations